sjmini/icse2020-Solidity/README.md

 ### Building & Executing

-1. Enter sbt in the root directory and goes into sbt terminal.
+1. Enter sbt command in the root directory and goes into sbt terminal.

 ```
 bash-3.2$ sbt